 In the “Midnight Diner: Tokyo Stories”, the old man Umejii enjoyed the plum rice balls on its own.
 However, you can pack them in your bento lunch box or serve them as an after-school or midnight snack.
 They are fabulous with a cup of green tea!

-- 1.5 lb cooked Japanese short-grain rice (1.5 lb = 680 g = steamed rice made from 2 rice cooker cups of uncooked short-grain rice)
+- 1.5 lb cooked Japanese short-grain rice (this is the total amount of rice made from 2 rice cooker cups (360 ml) of uncooked short-grain rice)

 - 2 Tbsp toasted white sesame seeds

-- 3 sheets nori (seaweed) (Cut the nori sheets in thirds)
+- 3 sheets nori (dried laver seaweed) (Cut the nori sheets in thirds)

 - Gather all the ingredients.